 We all shop around to find the best bargains.
-Whether you’re looking for a better price, a more modern design, or just want to spruce up your website, moving your website over to a platform you can manage yourself will be a game changer!
-So what happens when you finally find the perfect website-builder that’s got everything you need?
-What do you do with your old website?
-Is there an easy way to move all your content and photos across?
-Well, it’s simpler than you think.
+Whether you’re looking for a better price, a more modern design, or just want to spruce up your website, moving your website over to a platform like Jimdo that you can manage yourself will be a game changer!

 Let’s quickly look into why you might want to change to a new website-builder and how to go about it.

 Reasons to change your website provider:

 - It’s not GDPR compliant.
 With new privacy rules in the EU, it’s important to make sure your website or online store is compliant, or you could end up on the hook for breaking the rules.
 Check your website-builder is compliant with GDPR and geo-blocking.

 - You can’t edit your website on the go.
 With mobile website usage higher than ever, you don’t want to be chained to a desktop any more than your customers do.
 You should be able to edit your website or online shop straight from your smartphone, without having to download another app.

 - Your site looks outdated.
 If your website looks like it’s just dropped in from 2009, it might be time for a design change.

 - It takes too long to add images.
 With Jimdo it’s easy to update your website with images pulled from your business’ social media page, or choose from our library of free stock images.